 1. Assess Google’s warnings

 The Google Merchant Center won’t take your ads off the SERPs right away.
 If they notice an issue, they’ll email you with a warning first.
-Read the warning thoroughly to identify the issues and note the timeline offered to fix disapproved products on your account.

-Warnings also appear on your Merchant Center Account Diagnostics page, under Account Issues, They’ll appear as yellow icon notifications with accompanying text like “poor quality image.”
+Warnings also appear on your Merchant Center Account Diagnostics page, under Account Issues.
+They’ll appear as yellow icon notifications with accompanying text like “poor quality image.”

 While you’re in the warning phase, your Shopping Ads will still appear on the SERPs.
 But if you don’t take any action by the deadline they’ve laid out, it’s a matter of time till your product listings are taken down.

-See any red-icon warnings on your Diagnostics page?
-These warrant your full attention.
-Red-icon warnings are serious flags that mean your products have already been taken off the SERPS or worse—you’re staring down an account suspension.
-Ignore these for too long and your Google Shopping campaigns will start to take a hit, along with your return-on-ad-spend (ROAS).
+Red-icon warnings are serious flags that mean your products have already been taken off the SERPS or worse — you’re staring down an account suspension.

 Pro tip: Don’t wait around for Google’s email.
 Make it a habit to check your Diagnostics page.
 Factor in a review at the account level monthly or biweekly to get ahead of potential disapprovals.